Nuggets vs. Suns: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- In 40 games this season, Denver and its opponents have scored more than 228.5 total points.
+- Denver and its opponents have combined to score more than 224.5 points in 52 of 82 games this season.

-- Denver has had an average of 228.3 points in its games this season, 0.2 fewer than this matchup's total.
+- The average over/under for Denver's contests this season is 228.3, 3.8 more points than this game's total.

 Nuggets vs. Suns Over/Under Stats (Regular Season)